Truman Seymour: Civil War

 In the months that led up to the Civil War Seymour served under Col. John L. Gardner at Fort Moultrie getting it prepared for the imminent war.
 When the Civil War began in 1861, Seymour commanded an artillery company in the defense against the Confederate assault on Fort Sumter, after which he received the brevet of major.

 Major Seymour commanded the 5th Regiment of Artillery and the U.S. Camp of Instruction at Harrisburg, Pennsylvania, from December 1861 to March 1862.
 He was Chief of Artillery for General George A. McCall's division of Pennsylvania Reserves from March 6, 1862, until July 25, 1862.
 On April 5, 1862, President Abraham Lincoln nominated Seymour for appointment to the grade of brigadier general of volunteers, to rank from April 28, 1862, and the United States Senate confirmed the appointment on that date.
 The appointment was made official on April 30, 1862.

 Seymour served in the Army of the Potomac's V Corps during the Peninsula Campaign of April–July 1862.
 He commanded the left wing of the Reserves at Mechanicsville on June 26, Gaines' Mill on June 27, Glendale on June 30 and led the division at Malvern Hill on July 1 after McCall was captured at the Battle of Glendale.

 After the Peninsula Campaign, the Pennsylvania Reserves joined the III Corps of the Army of Virginia, later I Corps in the Army of the Potomac.
 Seymour performed well at the battles of Second Bull Run, South Mountain, and Antietam in the latter half of 1862, especially in his brigade's capture of Frosttown Gap, Maryland, on September 14.
 Seymour took command of the Reserves after Brig.
 Gen. George G. Meade became acting corps commander.
 He received the brevet from the regular army of lieutenant colonel after South Mountain and that of colonel after Antietam.

 After November 18, 1862, General Seymour was sent to the Department of the South where he served as chief of staff to the commanding general from January 8 to April 23, 1863.
 He led a division on Folly Island, South Carolina, on July 4, participated in the attack on Morris Island on July 10, and commanded the unsuccessful attack on Fort Wagner on July 18.
 Seymour gained notoriety for this controversial attack.
-He had placed the famous 54th Massachusetts Volunteer Infantry, the black regiment about which the 1989 film "Glory" was made, in the vanguard of what most thought would be a feckless attack.
-He was also seriously wounded by grapeshot there and saw little field duty for the rest of 1863.
+He had placed the 54th Massachusetts Volunteer Infantry in the vanguard of what most thought would be a feckless attack.
+During the battle, he was seriously wounded by grapeshot there and saw little field duty for the rest of 1863.